razor-network/docs/docs/Tutorial/Matic.md

 This will create a new directory `king` with a blank vue project.

 Create a `common.js` file as shown [here](https://github.com/razor-network/king-of-crypto/blob/master/king/src/utils/common.js).
-Make sure to replace the delegator address as seen in [ADDRESSES.md](https://github.com/razor-network/contracts/blob/master/ADDRESSES.md).
+Make sure to replace the variable `razorAddress` with `0x1AE452c743791f0265611A3647deBEB2857a401d` and `networkId` with `8995`

 The `getJob` function in `common.js` shows how to get details of a datafeed in javascript directly from Razor Network Oracle.